 From toilet paper to the food supply chain, diverting products produced and packaged for one market to sell to another market is no simple task.
 Across the globe, we saw jolting images in the media of fresh produce being left to rot in the field while consumer grocery stores were getting erratic supplies and newly jobless people lined up for hours at local food pantries.

-“Chicken is being hoarded just like toilet paper,” says Iowa farmer and Global Farmer Network board member, Bill Horan.
+Interviewed at the height of the pandemic, Iowa farmer and Global Farmer Network board member Bill Horan said, “Chicken is being hoarded just like toilet paper.”
 In a time of uncertainty, chicken is a familiar food many homes would deem essential.
 Like toilet paper, chicken is sold differently into the two market segments, in this case consumers and food service.
-According to the National Chicken Council, meat department sales at grocery stores were up an incredible 70 percent (which meant processing plants were working overtime) in mid-March.
+According to the National Chicken Council, meat department sales at grocery stores were up an incredible 70 percent (which meant processing plants were working overtime) in mid-March of 2020.
 At the same time, chicken farmers suffered the loss of nearly half their business when food service was essentially shut down across the country.
 That has chicken farmers spinning to keep up with dramatically different demand.

 Many food products suffered from similar supply and demand shocks.
 Often, the issue is not that there isn’t enough product—it is getting the product in the hands of the folks who need it.
 As with all stories, there are two sides to this one: the issues of supply on one hand and demand on the other.

 “The food supply in grocery stores, which works really well, is being pushed right now,” says Dale Rogers, professor of logistics and supply chain management at the W.P.
 Carey School of Business at Arizona State University.
-“The level of demand that the stores are seeing is probably not sustainable.”
-In fact, supermarket chains announced enormous spikes in sales: *Kroger reported a 30% surge in March.
-According to Black Box Intelligence, which tracks consumer behavior related to dining, consumer spending in grocery stores has started to stabilize—but is still up a whopping 16.6% over the same week last year.
+“The level of demand that the stores are seeing is probably not sustainable,” when interviewed in early 2020.
+In fact, supermarket chains announced enormous spikes in sales.

 Across the globe, the increase in consumer demand from grocery stores is only one piece of the picture.
 Food eaten away from home accounts for more than half of all food expenditures in the US, and has been steadily rising throughout Europe.
 The pandemic’s world-wide shutdown of restaurants and institutions caused a seismic shift in demand.